sVlast/simple-SWAPI-react-app/README.md

 Uses:
 - yarn as package manager
 - antd library for components
-- firebase cli for deployment
+- firebase cli for deployment/hosting

 Features:
 - fetch api to send a get request for one random charachter from swapi endpoint (https://swapi.dev/api/people/) which returns a json response with charachter iformation
-- after succesful response creates a list of requested characters, fills it sequentially
+- after succesful response,stores data localy and creates a list of requested characters, fills it sequentially
 - a button to empty the list